-The UK may soon be leaving the EU - this could be as soon as 31 October 2019.
+The UK may soon be leaving the EU.
 This process is often known as 'Brexit'.
 It's still not clear how or when Brexit will happen exactly but either way, it may cause degrees of travel disruption.

 Will Brexit affect my holiday?

 Whether you have already booked your holiday or beginning to think about where you want to go, you will probably be thinking what impact Brexit will have.

 Here, we have summarised what you need to know when it comes to your Travel Insurance and Brexit.
 In addition to this, we will be posting regular updates for you as the Brexit situation changes.

 What does this mean for your Travel Insurance with Sainsbury’s Bank?

 If you have Travel Insurance with us, the table below shows what the relevant cover is for each of our products, please note some are optional:

 Policy limits and excesses may apply to the tables above, please see your policy documents for full details.

 If your holiday is cancelled due to Brexit matters, please contact the following in the first instance:

 - If you booked your flight and accommodation direct with an airline or other provider, you may be able to get a refund from them.
 Also, it might be worth checking the cancellation conditions for your hotel or accommodation.